How Google Fetches Website Information

 Processing and result display:

-Your websites relevancy criteria based on following:
+Your website’s relevancy criteria are based on the following:

 A. Quality Content